Artifacts of Numerical Integration in Learning Dynamical Systems: Linear systems learning with one-step methods

-Without dissipation, i.e. $a=0$, the Backward Euler method will yield identical lagging phase errors (albeit different amplitudes).
-However, dissipation in the actual dynamics \emph{accelerates} the oscillations in the learned dynamics inferred by the Backward Euler.
-See Figure~\ref{fig:phase_error_comp}.
+Without dissipation, i.e., $a=0$, the Implicit Euler method will yield identical lagging phase errors (albeit different amplitudes).
+However, dissipation in the actual dynamics \emph{accelerates} the oscillations in the learned dynamics inferred by the Implicit Euler.
 See also Section~\ref{sec:convection-diffusion-ex} for an example involving a convection-diffusion equation.

 The amplitude error and the phase error in the systems inferred by different numerical schemes are summarized in Table~\ref{comp-table-one-step} and Table~\ref{tab:im-lambdah-one-step-trimmed}.